topoftheyear/Byte-le-Royale-2019/sphinx/trading.md

 # Trading

-Trading is the most common peaceful way to make money.
+Trading is the most common way to make money.
 By buying and selling resources for profit, you will make a name for yourself and be a master of your trade.

 ## How to Trade